Robert Smyth Academy: Facilities

 The Sixteen07 canteen opened on 18 February 2011 for Key Stage 3 & 4 students in years 7 to 11.
 The £1 million facility was built to replace a Nissen hut style structure and contains a kitchen, dining room and training kitchen.
 Pupils voted for the name of the canteen, selecting 'Sixteen07' in honour of the school's founding date.

+Bragg Hall is a large open hall within the main building that has multiple tables and acts as a quiet study area for sixth form pupils, with branching classrooms.
+The hall has multiple plaques that list names of soldiers that used to attend the school.